samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wand, Uncommon*

 This wand has 7 charges.
 While holding it, you can expend no more than 3 charges to cast [Magic Missile](/spells/2619022-magic-missile) from it.
 For 1 charge, you cast the level 1 version of the spell.
-You can increase the spell’s level by 1 for each additional charge you expend.
+You can increase the spell's level by 1 for each additional charge you expend.

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 ### [Wand of Orcus](/magic-items/9229189-wand-of-orcus)

 *Wand, Artifact (Requires Attunement)*

-Crafted and wielded by [Orcus](/sources/dnd/dmg-2024/cosmology#Layer113Thanatos), this ghastly wand slips from the demon lord’s grasp from time to time.
+Crafted and wielded by [Orcus](/sources/dnd/dmg-2024/cosmology#Layer113Thanatos), this ghastly wand slips from the demon lord's grasp from time to time.
 When it does, it magically appears wherever the demon lord senses an opportunity to achieve some fell goal.

 The wand is topped with a skull that once belonged to a human hero slain by Orcus.
 The wand can magically change in size to better conform to the grip of its user.
 All [Holy Water](/equipment/507-holy-water) within 10 feet of the wand is destroyed.